olwmc/csci2470_final/vault/Findings.md

 ![[cosine_corr_per_layer_gpt2medium.png]]
 This is for gpt2-medium.
 Notice how weird that correlation is.
 Now look at gpt2-small.
 ![[cosine_corr_per_layer_gpt2small.png]]
 Really similar!!
-This **suggests** some kind of property of the model.There's probably a **sweet spot** for representation.
+This **suggests** some kind of property of the architecture.There's probably a **sweet spot** for representation.
 Again, cosine similarity sucks balls but the correlation is undeniable.
+Maybe the sweet spot for a learned similarity metric isn't the same as for cosine similarity, but the idea of there being a sweet spot is probably important.

-**Should this guide our training?**
+**Should this guide our training?** One idea could be to have some kind of weighted cosine similarity informed by this data.
+Could a "learned mixture" do better than layer 10?